 Adversity and challenges are universal in the human experience.
 Repeated trauma-related stress responses can impair a family's functioning and lead to problematic long-term health outcomes.
-The Youth Services Department emphasizes the importance of trauma-informed care within our organization and with the families we serve.
+The Youth Services Department emphasizes the importance of trauma-informed care and whole health within our organization and with the families we serve.
 Trauma-informed care also places great importance on the physical, psychological, and emotional safety of our families and staff members, and helps survivors rebuild a sense of control and empowerment.
+Our focus is on facilitating safe, healthy relationships so families can heal together in our community.

 During August 2016, the Youth Services Department began a three-year process to initiate implementation of the Sanctuary Model, an evidence-based trauma informed care model.
 This included training, education, and changes to department and program policies.
 In May of 2019, Highridge Family Center became certified in the Sanctuary Model, an evidence-supported model of trauma informed care.
-Highridge is the first child and adolescent residential facility to be certified in Florida.
+Highridge is the first child and adolescent residential facility of its kind to be certified in Florida.
+Currently, the Youth Services Department is embarking upon the expansion of the Sanctuary Model, with the goal of the entire Department to become Sanctuary certified in 2022.

-The Sanctuary model was created by Sandra Bloom a psychiatrist, Joseph Fodereo, a social worker, ad Ruth Ann Ryan, a nurse manager.
+The Sanctuary model was created by Sandra Bloom a psychiatrist, Joseph Foderero, a social worker, and Ruth Ann Ryan, a nurse manager.
 Around 1985, the treatment team began to realize that most of the people they were treating in an inpatient setting and in outpatient treatment had survived overwhelmingly stressful and often traumatic experiences, usually beginning in childhood.
-The Sanctuary Model was created to harness the healing power of relationships to help overcome adversity and decrease the more punitive aspects of treatment in an acute care psychiatric unit in a general hospital north of Philadelphia.
-To help us ask the question "What happened to you" instead of "What's wrong with you?"
-The model also acknowledges restorative practices, in that it is about working with people instead of doing things to them or for them.
-The model is based upon the following commitments to youth and their families, as well as fellow staff, and as a wider organization: nonviolence, emotional intelligence, social learning, open communication, social responsibility, democracy, growth, and change.
+The Sanctuary Model was created to harness the healing power of relationships to help overcome adversity and decrease the more punitive aspects of treatment in an acute care psychiatric unit.
+The model demands an organizational culture shift in mindset to help us ask the question "What happened to you" instead of "What's wrong with you?"
+The Sanctuary model also acknowledges restorative practices, in that it is about working with people instead of doing things to them or for them.
+Sanctuary is based upon the following commitments to youth and their families, as well as fellow staff, and as a wider organization: nonviolence, emotional intelligence, social learning, open communication, social responsibility, democracy, growth, and change.
+These commitments are incorporated into our interactions with families including therapy and psychoeducation.

-Trainees will receive training at the beginning of the program and throughout the year, which will include attendance at meetings and events related to the Sanctuary Model.
-In particular, trainees will become familiar with Community Meetings (see Community Meeting Guidelines for more details) and participate in these meetings each week.
-Specifically, while at Highridge, trainees will expand their skills in trauma-informed practice and begin to view families through a trauma lens utilizing the SELF framework in treatment planning and consultation with the treatment team.
-Additionally, trainees will become more familiar with trauma conceptualizations and utilize the ten tools of the Sanctuary toolkit.
+Trainees will receive didactic training and materials at the beginning of the program.
+Throughout the year, trainees will be required to attend meetings and events related to the Sanctuary Model.
+Trainees will expand their skills in trauma-informed practice and begin to view families through a trauma lens utilizing the SELF-framework.
+Additionally, trainees will become more familiar with trauma conceptualizations and utilize the following tools of the Sanctuary toolkit: community meeting, safety plans, red flag reviews, psychoeducation, treatment planning, team meetings, and self-care.